“How long will my website take?”

 Use a WordPress template.
 I KNOW.
 I’m a website designer who hates using WordPress themes, so I prefer building everything custom.
-But here’s the thing: I created some of my own templates that I can use to build sites faster for my clients.
-These templates are perfect for business owners who need to get a site up quickly, but need help getting it done.
-We skip the lengthy process of design revisions and get right down to the task of building and launching!
-Check out my Launch & Grow website packages to learn more about how I speed up my website process with templates.
+But here’s the thing: I created a streamlined design process that I use to design and build sites faster for my clients.
+This option is perfect for business owners who need to get a site up quickly but need help getting it done.
+We skip the lengthy process of design mockups and revisions and get right down to the task of building and launching!
+Check out my website services page to learn more about how I create websites.

 Roadblock #3: No clear process or timeline.

 Hard truth: when a website designer is essentially throwing spaghetti at the wall during a project, it will not get done in an efficient way.
 So much time is wasted figuring out the next task, what’s due when, and where the current priorities are.